nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 ### Entry Type: Dial vs Typed Entry

 - A typed entry can result in mistyping a value and could result in unintended consequences within the algorithm.
 - A dial ensures the setting is within the guardrails of the algorithm.
-Both Trio 0.2 and 0.7 have guardrails, however when typed in 0.2, those values were ignored and the closest valid number was used.
+Both Trio 0.2 and 0.5 (or higher) have guardrails, however when typed in 0.2, those values were ignored and the closest valid number was used.
 This means, if you set a DIA of 2, Trio 0.2 would use a DIA of 5 without notifying you.

 ### Format: Percentage vs Integer